YvetteNikolov/yassified-imdb/README.md

 # 💕 yassified 💕 IMDb Chrome Extension

 Despite what many comment sections on the internet would have you believe, the gender split of people who use the internet is 50/50.
-However, this is not the case with people who rate films on IMDb.
-Most IMDb voters are male, which skews the rankings in favor of films that are aimed towards men.
+However, this is not the case with people who rate films on IMDb: most IMDb voters are male, which skews the rankings in favor of films that are aimed towards men.

-This extension removes the men from the rating equation, generating a fully feminized IMDb rating.
+This extension removes the men from the rating equation, showing a feminized IMDb rating.

 Work in progress.